 - Anger Management

 What to Expect from an IFS Therapist

 An IFS session may take the form of talk therapy.
-However, an Internal Family Systems Therapist may also choose to focus on a person’s internal environment in order to connect the different parts to the self.
-The goal is to identify which part of the self continues to engage in harmful behaviors.
-The focus is on a person’s internal environment.
-The therapist will often encourage you to “turn down the volume” of any fear, hatred, disgust, or shame felt towards the part of the self, in order to clearly hear what it has to say.
+However, an Internal Family Systems Therapist may also focus on a person’s internal environment to connect the different parts of the Self.
+Here, the goal is to identify which part of the Self continues to engage in harmful behaviors.
+Again, the focus is on a person’s internal environment.
+The therapist will often encourage you to “turn down the volume” of any fear, hatred, disgust, or shame felt towards the part of the Self to hear what it has to say.

 IFS Techniques and Exercises

-In IFS, you will work to understand your inner self through simple exercises and techniques.
-Depending on what you and your therapist agree on, many of them may involve deep breathing to promote mental clarity and relaxation.
-In addition, some other common techniques are:
+In IFS, you will work to understand your inner Self through simple exercises and techniques.
+Depending on your and your therapist’s agreement, many may involve deep breathing to promote mental clarity and relaxation.
+In addition, some other standard techniques are:

 - Diagraming your inner relationships